dcellwanger/CellTrails/README.md

 library(CellTrails)
 ```

-Additional information on CellTrails can be found at http://hellerlab.stanford.edu/celltrails/
+Additional information can be found at http://hellerlab.stanford.edu/celltrails/

 __Please, refer to the [vignette](https://dcellwanger.github.io/CellTrails/) for a detailed explanation and instruction on how to use CellTrails.__